 WJRO’s #MyPropertyStory campaign encourages Holocaust survivors and their families to share their personal stories.
 The campaign raises awareness regarding the need to address the restitution of Jewish private and communal property seized during the Holocaust and its aftermath.

 Thank you for making the third annual MPS campaign a great success.
-You are welcome to continue submitting your stories and we will publish them during the next campaign, later this year.
+You are welcome to continue submitting your stories and we will publish them during the next campaign in January 2023.
 Please stay tuned for more information.

 Behind your family’s home, business, and keepsake, there is a story.